cowleygroup/V4_compact_models/data_V4_responses/readme.txt

-Readme for the V4 data in Cowley et al., bioRxiv, 2023.
+Readme for the V4 data in Cowley et al., 2026.

 This directory contains the V4 responses and images from all recording sessions.
 A basic description of the data is below and in Ext.
 Data Table 1.